Primary lung signet-ring cell carcinoma: a national analysis

 Radiation vs. no radiation 0.96 (0.94, 0.98) <0.001

-LSRCC, lung signet-ring cell carcinoma; LAC, lung adenocarcinoma; LMAC, lung mucinous adenocarcinoma; CI, confidence interval; ref, reference; HS, CDCC, Charlson/Deyo comorbidity condition; NCDB, national cancer database; RUL, right upper lobe; RML, right middle lobe; RLL, right lower lobe; LUL, left upper lobe; LLL, left lower lobe.
+LSRCC, lung signet-ring cell carcinoma; LAC, lung adenocarcinoma; LMAC, lung mucinous adenocarcinoma; CI, confidence interval; ref, reference; HS, high school; CDCC, Charlson/Deyo comorbidity condition; NCDB, national cancer database; RUL, right upper lobe; RML, right middle lobe; RLL, right lower lobe; LUL, left upper lobe; LLL, left lower lobe.

 Multivariable Cox proportional hazards analysis showed that age, year of diagnosis, number of comorbidities, AJCC stage, income, tumor size, treatment with surgery, and treatment with chemotherapy were independent predictors of survival for patients with LSRCC (Table 3).
 When restricting to patients diagnosed before 2015, the independent predictors of survival were age, year of diagnosis, surgery, and radiation (Table S3).